foligny/gulp-requirejs/README.md

 # Feature and Limitation
 ## Limitation Now
 + All defined file should in one particular directory like `./modules`.
++ When `opts.path` undeclared, all module name(auto added) and module dependent name should be relative path **without dot, oblique at the beginning or extname at the end**.
++ When `opts.path` declared, module name would be `path config` value, not original relative path.
 + Only optimize `define` module, non-support with `require`.
-+ Non-support with specific config options like `path`, `shim`, `map`, all module name(auto added) and module dependent name should be relative path *without dot, oblique, or extname*.
-+ Non-support with requirejs plugin.
++ Non-support with requirejs plugin, which means error throw.

 ## Feature
 + Support single requirejs file optimize.
 (Finished, maybe some bug not coveraged by UT)
 + Support multi requirejs file optimize.
 (Finished, maybe some bug not coverage by UT)
-+ Support specific config options, such as path, shim, map.
-(Developing)
-+ Support requirejs plugin.
-(Pending)
++ Support specific config options `path`.
+(Half-Finished, maybe some bug not coverage by UT the path only mapping modules in the specific directory, not outside this directory)
++ Files not in this directory will import.
+Third-party libs or `requirejs` specific module like `jquery` could import into the optimized file.
+(Developing, next version).

 ## options
 Only two config options provided now.